Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

-Injecting Eq.~\ref{RHH} into the last equation leads to the following expression for the confocal image:
+At each depth $z$, each line of the confocal image results from the convolution between sample reflectivity $\gamma$ and the confocal PSF $H^2$ (Eqs.~\ref{RHH} and \ref{ImConf}):

-Each line of the confocal image results from the sample reflectivity $\gamma$ and the confocal PSF $H^2$.
-The raw confocal image is displayed in Fig.~2 but note that a time gain compensation is priorly applied to compensate for geometrical spreading as well as scattering and absorption losses that drastically decreases the backscattered energy as a function of depth.
+The confocal image is displayed in Fig.~\ref{figOrig}a but note that a time gain compensation has been priorly applied to get an homogeneous contrast over the whole depth range, as described below. {\textbf{Depth gain compensation of the confocal image.}}